 The RibEye reports data with respect to its center sensor, and it does not know which side of the dummy it is mounted on.
-The figure below shows the SIDIIs RibEye with the positive direction of each axis shown.
-The WorldSID uses the same sign convention.
+The figure below shows a WorldSID RibEye with the direction of each axis shown.
+Note that the Z axis is Negative upward